Severino González

-Severino Yunier González (born September 28, 1992) is a Panamanian professional baseball pitcher for the Mid East Falcons of Baseball United.
+Severino Yunier González (born September 28, 1992) is a Panamanian professional baseball pitcher for Veraguas of Panama's Campeonato Nacional de Béisbol Mayor.
 He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies.

 Baseball career

 Philadelphia Phillies

 González signed with the Philadelphia Phillies as an international free agent on April 27, 2011.

 Playing for the Double–A Reading Fightin Phils in 2013, González had a 2.00 earned run average with 119 strikeouts over 103 2/3 innings pitched.
 After the season, he won the Paul Owens Award as the Phillies Minor League Pitcher of the Year.

 González made his major league debut on April 28, 2015, against the St. Louis Cardinals.
 González appeared in 27 games for Philadelphia in 2016, registering a 5.60 ERA with 34 strikeouts in 35 1/3 innings pitched.

 On January 19, 2017, González was designated for assignment by the Phillies following the signing of Michael Saunders.